MountiesGaming/qb-stashes/README.md

 Upated to use QBCore Drawtext to remove a dependency and a sound for opening the stash

+Also added the ability to create public stashes, that are accessable by anyone

 ## Example Config

 ```lua